• pediatric stroke is increasingly being recognized as an important cause of morbidity and mortality

 • excludes intracranial hemorrhage but is insensitive to hyperacute or small ischemic infarctions

-• infarction has a similar appearance to that in the older child or adult, manifesting as a well-defined, often wedge-shaped region of hypoattenuation in an arterial distribution
+• infarction has an appearance similar to that of the older child or adult, manifesting as a well-defined, often wedge-shaped region of hypoattenuation in an arterial distribution

-• CTA is used to detect artery stenosis or occlusion
+• CTA is used to detect arterial stenosis or occlusion

 Magnetic resonance imaging (MRI)

-• modality of choice in pediatric stroke; the appearance of infarction is the same as in adults
+• modality of choice in pediatric stroke; the appearance of infarct is the same as in adults

 • DWI

-• MRI shows reduced diffusivity within minutes, presenting as a high signal on DWI and low computed values on ADC maps
+• MRI shows reduced diffusivity within minutes, which appears as a high signal on DWI and low calculated values on ADC maps

-• high signal on DWI increases continually in the hyperacute and acute phases, peaking commonly after several days
+• the high signal on DWI increases continuously in the hyperacute and acute phases, peaking commonly after several days

 • a pediatric modification of the ASPECTS (pedASPECTS) score was developed using DWI (Mackay, 2020)

 • the score includes two regions of the anterior (A1 and A2), 10 areas of the middle (M1, M2, M3, M4, M5, M6, insula, internal capsule, caudate, and lentiform nucleus), and three regions of the posterior cerebral artery territories (P1, P2, and thalamus) in each hemisphere.
-One point is allocated to each area affected by infarction; the total pedASPECTS ranges from 0 for normal to 30 for maximal severity (15 per hemisphere)
+One point is allocated to each infarct-affected area; the total pedASPECTS ranges from 0 for normal to 30 for maximal severity (15 per hemisphere)

 • DWI-FLAIR mismatch

-• DWI-perfusion weighted imaging (PWI) mismatch may be used to assess penumbra (validation in children is lacking)
+• DWI/PWI mismatch may help assess penumbra (although validation of cut-offs in children is lacking)

-• arterial spin labeling (ASL) is not an established method in acute stroke
+• arterial spin labeling (ASL) is not an established method in the acute stroke setting

 • pediatric hemorrhagic stroke (intracerebral hemorrhage, ICH) has different causes compared to adults (where hypertensive bleeding prevails)